Communism in India: Andhra Pradesh

-In 1994 Andhra Pradesh Legislative Assembly election 34 MLAs (CPI - 19, CPIM - 15), in 2004 15 MLAs (CPI - 6, CPIM - 9) of Left Front were elected.
-In 2014, CPI and CPIM won 1 seat each, which subsequently went to Telangana state.
-In 2019, the Left parties contested election in alliance with Jana Sena Party.
+In the 1994 Andhra Pradesh Legislative Assembly election, 34 MLAs (CPI - 19, CPIM - 15), in 2004 15 MLAs (CPI - 6, CPIM - 9) of the Left Front were elected.
+In 2014, CPI and CPIM won 1 seat each, which subsequently went to the Telangana state.
+In 2019, the Left parties contested the election in alliance with the Jana Sena Party.
 But they did not win any seats.
 In 1984, CPIM and CPI won 1 seat each.
-The Left Front came victorious for many times in local body elections.
+The Left Front came victorious many times in local body elections.

 CPIM had MPs in the Rajya Sabha elected from Andhra Pradesh.
 Moturu Hanumantha Rao from 1988 to 1994, Y. Radhakrishna Murthy from 1996 to 2002 and Penumalli Madhu from 2004 to 2010.

 Telangana

-In 2018 Telangana Legislative Assembly election, CPIM and CPI did not win any seats.
+In the 2018 Telangana Legislative Assembly election, CPIM and CPI did not win any seats.
 In 2022 Munugode by-election, Left parties supported the candidate fielded by Bharat Rashtra Samithi.
 In 2023, CPIM and CPI will contest the election in alliance with BRS.
 On 10 December 2022, CPIM leader Tammineni Veerabhadram said that his party is willing to contest 9 seats in the 2023 election.

 Leading the Third Front

 The CPI(M) led the formation of the Third Front for the 2009 election.
-This front was basically a collection of regional political parties who were neither in UPA nor in the NDA.
+This front was basically a collection of regional political parties that were neither in the UPA nor in the NDA.
 Parties like CPIM, CPI, AIFB, RSP, BSP, AIADMK, MDMK, BJD, JD(S), HJC, TDP were the members of this front.
 The newly formed alliance carried with them 109 seats before the 2009 election.
 After the election, the alliance won only 79 seats.

 Communist insurgency

-The Naxalite–Maoist insurgency is an ongoing conflict refers to the underground activities and insurgency by Maoist groups (known as Naxalites or Naxals) like Communist Party of India (Maoist).
-The Maoist parties has been designated as a terrorist organisation in India under the Unlawful Activities (Prevention) Act since 2009.
-The naxalites affected areas are called the Red corridor, which has been steadily declining in terms of geographical coverage and number of violent incidents, and in 2021 it was claimed to be confined to the 25 "most affected" locations (accounting for 85% of LWE violence) and 70 "total affected" districts (down from 180 in 2009) across 10 states in two coal-rich, remote, forested hilly clusters in and around the Dandakaranya-Chhattisgarh-Odisha region and the tri-junction area of Jharkhand-Bihar and-West Bengal.
-However, some parts of the Red Corridor have also seen growth of Maoist insurgency in recent times, such as in the Kanha Tiger Reserve.
-The Naxalites have frequently fight with the police and governmental army in what they say is a fight for improved land rights and more jobs for neglected agricultural labourers and the poor.
+The Naxalite–Maoist insurgency is an ongoing conflict that refers to the underground activities and insurgency by Maoist groups (known as Naxalites or Naxals) like the Communist Party of India (Maoist).
+The Maoist parties have been designated as a terrorist organisation in India under the Unlawful Activities (Prevention) Act since 2009.
+The naxalites affected areas are called the Red corridor, which has been steadily declining in terms of geographical coverage and number of violent incidents, and in 2021, it was claimed to be confined to the 25 "most affected" locations (accounting for 85% of LWE violence) and 70 "total affected" districts (down from 180 in 2009) across 10 states in two coal-rich, remote, forested hilly clusters in and around the Dandakaranya-Chhattisgarh-Odisha region and the tri-junction area of Jharkhand-Bihar and-West Bengal.
+However, some parts of the Red Corridor have also seen the growth of Maoist insurgency in recent times, such as in the Kanha Tiger Reserve.
+The Naxalites have frequently fought with the police and the governmental army in what they say is a fight for improved land rights and more jobs for neglected agricultural labourers and the poor.